ThomasBallardCI/woof-and-bean-M4/README.md

 * I adjusted the Stripe element font to use "Poppins" to bring it in line and consistent with the rest of the website typography.

 ![Image of Body Font and Title Font](docs/images/poppins-font.jpg)
 * I chose the "Poppin" font for both the header and body of the site to keep a consistent and legible font throughout.
-Utilising Uppercase and bold font weights to highlight headers and important information for the user.
+Utilising Uppercase and bold font weights to highlight headers and important information for the user to pay attention to.

+### Icons and Images

+* All icons used throughout the site were provided by [FontAwesome](https://fontawesome.com/) as their style is aesthetically pleasing while being consistent and easily understandable
+* I sourced an icon from [Flaticon](https://www.flaticon.com) that will be attributed in the credits section of this document.
+I then used [Favicon](https://favicon.io/) to convert this png to an icon file and imported that to my site.
+I installed a Favicon to help users distinguish this tab from others in their browser, the simple book-related design and bright colours help to do this.
+* All product images will be attributed in the credits section, along with the hero image on the home page.
+* The home page image serves to provide an aesthetically pleasing and colourful element to the page while making clear that this site is a bookshop.

 bug - NoReverseMatch at /profile/whishlist/ when trying to include html for mobile wishlist view